IP-Paris-Racing-Team/website/README.md

 - [ ] Centering first line at the top under "l'équipe"

 Nos voitures
-- [ ] Describing our first car, maybe a 3D model ?
+- [ ] Cleaning up the page (Objectifs, and the Timeline needs to be sexier, maybe a visible separation (arrow ?) between present and future
 - [ ] Finishing the timeline

 Partenaires